Height | Date | Notes |

 10-08-2019

 Bubble "level" is ok.
 As previously reported the actual lake level is now well below the zero measurement on the gauge.
 Estimate is -0.2ft.
 The bottom of the lake is now above the water level (exposed) at the foundation of the gauge.
+Today: Surface calm, rain is more frequent now.
+I will continue to estimate the lake level.
+FEH **Staff note, because of the data correction after June 6, 2021, the zero point referred to is now 0.40 feet.

 -99.99